Hang In There!

 TCS Packet 2020 thumbnailYou must read the TCS Program Information Packet prior to traveling to Ecuador.
 The packet contains important information on the sites we visit, what to bring, course content and activities, required textbooks, and travel details.
 Pay careful attention to the textbook and packing lists, many of these items are absolutely necessary during the program and can be difficult or impossible to obtain in Ecuador.

 Please consult the Frequently Asked Questions for the Tropical Conservation Semester.
 Included are answers to common inquiries about preparation, arrival and living in Ecuador, health and safety, contacting home, computers, money, cell phones, diet, and much more.
-For details about the homestays, see USFQ Homestay FAQ and to learn about the requirements that the family must meet you can see their Homestay Requirements document.
+For details about the home-stays, see USFQ Homestay FAQ and to learn about the requirements that the family must meet you can see their Homestay Requirements document.

 Liability Release Form and Code of Conduct